nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-With this release comes improvements for the playback on iOS devices.
+With this release comes improvements htmlFor the playback on iOS devices.
 We introduce an adaptive buffer control depending on the buffer requirements of the iOS video element to achieve smooth playback while attempting to keep the latency as low possible.
-The adaptive buffer control is enabled by default for iOS clients.
+The adaptive buffer control is enabled by default htmlFor iOS clients.
 There is a direct correlation between the integrity of the rtmp source stream and the buffer requirements.

-The second improvement is that it's now possible to configure the buffer settings also for iOS devices directly.
+The second improvement is that it's now possible to configure the buffer settings also htmlFor iOS devices directly.
 If the buffer tweaks will be set via config, the adaptive buffer control will be disabled and the given value will be used as discret values.